• Skip to primary navigation

 1. Preheat your oven to 350 degrees F and line a baking tray with parchment paper.

 2. Slice your bread into about ⅛ in thick slices.
-Brush both sides with olive oil, place on the lined baking tray in a single layer, and sprinkle with a couple of pinches of sea salt.
+Brush both sides with olive oil using a pastry brush, place on the lined baking tray in a single layer, and sprinkle with a couple of pinches of sea salt.

 3. Cook for 8-10 minutes or until the bread just starts to turn a golden brown.